 Benefits of Vote By Mail

 - Convenient: Voters can vote by simply dropping if off in their mailbox or at a secure ballot drop box.
 Find your nearest one here.

-- Know Your Ballot: Ballots will start sending out on September 19*.
-That’s 45 days to discover all the candidates and research about Ballot Questions and to vote when you’re ready. (*Barring any changes due to Executive Orders to during coronavirus)
+- Know Your Ballot: Ballots will start sending out on October 5.
+That’s 29 days to discover all the candidates and research about Ballot Questions and to vote when you’re ready.

 - Secure: Because it’s a paper ballot, there’s a record of the county receiving your vote.
 You can track your ballot online here.

-- Cheap: UPDATE 7/22/20: We believe that these mail-in ballots will have prepaid postage just like the Primary Election (no cost to voters.)
+- Cheap: UPDATE 8/14/20: Mail-in ballots will have prepaid postage just like the Primary Election (no cost to voters.)

 - Contactless: Helps with shelter-in-place orders to stop the spread of coronavirus